torquebox/torquebox.org/news/2011-09-07-torquebox-openshift-express.md

 services) that you don't run out of memory.

 Even with these limitations TorqueBox still provides a lot of features and better performance compared to a vanilla Ruby application running on Passenger.

+If you need the full power of TorqueBox, it will soon be available on [OpenShift Flex][flex] without memory or feature constraints.
+We'll post more details once that happens.

 Please try it out and give us your feedback!